 The security of your employee, customer and corporate data is critical to maintaining trust.
 As cyber threats intensify and their impact on corporate reputations, business operations and even regulatory risks grows, it’s important to understand that cybersecurity is not the sole responsibility of the IT department.
 It requires a coordinated approach that includes proper safeguards, training and employee participation.

-Rachel Wilson, head of Cybersecurity for Wealth Management at Morgan Stanley and former senior executive at the National Security Agency (NSA), shares seven steps you can take to help protect your organization.
+Rachel Wilson, Head of Wealth Management Data Security and Infrastructure Risk, shares seven steps you can take to help protect your organization.

 Your employees are both your first line of defense and your greatest point of vulnerability.
 Educate, train and test them to help protect against cyber threats, ensure compliance and respond appropriately—before an incident occurs.
 How should sensitive information be stored or transmitted?
 If an employee clicks on something suspicious, what should they do?
 Is access to sensitive information restricted to only those employees who require it to perform their job functions?
 It only takes a single person to make one very costly mistake.
 There’s no substitute for clear, enforceable policies and procedures.